 "Olly, olly, oxen free, come out, come out, wherever you are."

 The playful calls only made bruised woman's hold tighter.
 "I love you so much."
-Pushing Emily back to arms length, Gillian wiped at the watery escapee running down her face with one hand, and held Emily away from her with the other.
-Ignoring Emily's quiet objections and tears, Gillian turned her around, and let her hands fall.
+Pushing Emily back to arm's length, Gillian wiped at the tears running down her face with one hand, and held Emily away from her with the other.
+Ignoring Emily's quiet objections and cries, Gillian turned her around, and let her hands fall.
 "Go."
-When Emily refused to move, Gillian shoved her away with all the power she could muster.
+When Emily refused to move, Gillian shoved her away with all the power she could muster, stumbling in the process.
 "Go!"

-Watching until Emily disappeared into the trees; she leaned against the coarse bark and slid down until she was firmly planted on the ground.
+Watching until Emily disappeared through the trees, Gillian leaned against the coarse bark again and slid down until she was firmly planted on the ground.
 God, she felt sick.
-Nerves, blood loss, and broken pieces could do that.
-She figured if she could time it just right, she might be able to hit a pair of shoes.
-The thought made her chuckle, then wince, and drop her head forward trying to breathe back the gray tinge at the edge of her sight.
+Nerves, blood loss, and broken pieces would do that, she guessed.
+She figured if she managed to time it just right, she might be able to hit a pair of shoes.
+The thought made her chuckle then wince and drop her head trying to breathe back the gray tinge that colored her sight.

 The footsteps were close, so close.
-There was only a step or two between her limited line of sight and her chasers' – now captures' feet.
-As she sat listening to the steady breathing of the two men, she could feel her aching muscles tense, waiting for whatever was next.
+There was only a few steps between her limited line of sight and her now captures' feet.
+As she sat listening to the steady breathing of the two men, she could feel her aching muscles tense, preparing for whatever was next.

 "What do we have here?
 A little sitting duck."

-The partner took a step closer, and knelled down.
+The other took a step closer, and kneeled down.
 "Look at all that blood."
 Reaching out with the end of his weapon, he gave her a slight shove, and sighed dramatically when she didn't react.
 "They're not much fun like this.
 Not much fight left in 'em."